Westport Light State Park

 Westport Light State Park is a public recreation area of 560 acre on the Pacific Ocean in Grays Harbor County, Washington.
 It sits adjacent to the historic Grays Harbor Light, the tallest lighthouse in Washington.
-The park was combined with the former Westhaven State Park and an additional 270 acre parcel that had been under development as a golf course in 2016.
+The park was combined with the former Westhaven State Park and an additional 270 acre parcel that had been under development as a golf course since 2016.
+The proposed 18-hole links golf course would be developed by a private company under a long-term lease and concession agreement with the state government.
 Park activities include hiking, fishing, beachcombing, and birdwatching.